-- Principal entrances should be optimally located, well defined, clearly visible, and universally accessible from the adjacent sidewalk. - Each ground floor use should have an individual entrance with direct access onto a sidewalk. - Storefront doors should not obstruct pedestrians walking past or alongside a building. - Lobby entrances required for upper story uses should be limited in width (frontage) and separate from the entrance for any ground floor uses. - v.
-Features such as a double-height ceiling, distinctive doorway, decorative lighting, recessed façade, or a change in paving material within the setback area should be used to make lobbies for upper story commercial uses distinctive while preserving floor space for other ground floor uses.
+- i.
+Principal entrances should be optimally located, well defined, clearly visible, and universally accessible from the adjacent sidewalk. - Each ground floor use should have an individual entrance with direct access ii. onto a sidewalk. - iii.
+Storefront doors should not obstruct pedestrians walking past or alongside a - İ۷.
+Lobby entrances required for upper story uses should be limited in width (frontage) and separate from the entrance for any ground floor uses. - ٧.
+Features such as a double-height ceiling, distinctive doorway, decorative lighting, recessed façade, or a change in paving material within the setback f.
+Details

+6/9/17 55 area should be used to make lobbies for upper story commercial uses distinctive while preserving floor space for other ground floor uses.